UzmaArzoo/Healthcare-Management-System/README.md

 1. Patient can book an appointment from the available slots which are entered by the doctor
 2. Patient can request for an E- Prescription by entering the mandatory questions mentioned in the form.
 3. Patients can check the status the of their E-Prescription, If prescription has been updated then it will be available in the pdf format

-Technologies Used:
+# Technologies Used:
 1. Spring Tool Suite
 2. Spring MVC
 3. Hibernate
 4.	iText Pdf
-5. SMTP Email
+5. Email API
 6. Salt Encryption
 7. MySql Workebench 8.0